 Despite ever higher numbers of foreign troops, the Taliban have steadily extended their influence, rendering vast tracts of Afghanistan insecure, and violence in the country has returned to levels not seen since 2001.

-A message attributed to Mullah Omar was e-mailed to journalists in 2009.
+A message attributed to Mullah Omar was emailed to journalists in 2009.
 In it he urged Taliban members to continue to fight against foreign military forces in Afghanistan.Family ties

 The ties between Mullah Omar and Bin Laden went back to their time as resistance fighters against the Soviet occupation of Afghanistan of 1979-89.

-Mullah Omar vigorously defended his friend against allegations that he masterminded the devastating attacks on the World Trade Center and the Pentagon, accusing the US of trying to cover up their own intelligence failures.
+Mullah Omar vigorously defended his friend against allegations that he masterminded the devastating attacks on the World Trade Center and the Pentagon, accusing the US of trying to cover up its own intelligence failures.

 Bin Laden is believed to have at least partially financed the Taliban takeover of Afghanistan.